 Related Product: Certified Threat Intelligence Analyst | CTIA

 4. Continuous Refinement

-Once you have got placed a CTI frameworks with some smart threat feeds and tools. it’s necessary to update each tools and threat intelligence feeds. recent sources might not be providing the maximum amount worth as originally foretold. a various vary of intelligence feeds will facilitate collect a broad vary of knowledge which will be helpful.
+Once you have got placed a CTI framework with some smart threat feeds and tools. it’s necessary to update each tool and threat intelligence feeds. recent sources might not be providing the maximum amount worth as originally foretold. various vary of intelligence feeds will facilitate collect a broad vary of knowledge which will be helpful.

 Effective implementation of these steps during a CTI framework will greatly improve the security posture of the organization, providing unjust intelligence regarding threats, vulnerabilities, threat actors and their methodologies permitting organizations to effectively respond so as to secure their infrastructure and business.

 - What is threat intelligence in cyber security?